Hydraulic Fracturing Sand Resources

 - Evaluating favorable modes of transportation

 - Creating network datasets for all modes of transportation infrastructure in Texas, modeling costs of transportation, and calculating optimum routes using one or more modes of transportation

 - Identifying new infrastructure development opportunities

 - Calculating impact of new transport infrastructure like rail roads, highways, freight transfer stations etc. near mining sites and hydraulic fracturing sites to explore prospects and potential benefits for new infrastructure

-A preliminary analysis of sand resources in Central Texas [Verma 2016 MS Thesis] finds that the Llano uplift has almost 24 billion tons of sand reserve above the ground water level, excluding the reserve held by all the current sand producers in the region.
-The study estimates that about 20 billion tons is deposited close to the surface and has close proximity to highways and railways [Elliott et al 2016].
+A preliminary analysis of sand resources in Central Texas (Verma, 2016 Master's thesis) finds that the Llano Uplift has almost 24 billion tons of sand reserve above the ground water level, excluding the reserve held by all the current sand producers in the region.
+The study estimates that about 20 billion tons is deposited close to the surface and has close proximity to highways and railways (Elliott and others, 2016).
 The study finds that the cost of transportation for Texas sand to hydraulic fracturing sites in Texas can be as low as $16 per ton for highways and with regions with high transportation costs, a combination of railways and highways significantly reduces the overall costs.

-Verma, R. (2016).
-Hydraulic fracturing sand resource development in the llano uplift region, Central Texas: Resource calculation, favorability analysis, and transportation economics.
-University of Texas at Austin
+Verma, R., 2016, Hydraulic fracturing sand resource development in the Llano Uplift region, Central Texas: Resource calculation, favorability analysis, and transportation economics: Master's thesis, The University of Texas at Austin.